-Lynda Y. de la Viña is the executive director of the Center for Global Entrepreneurship.
-Throughout her academic tenure, de la Viña has served as the Dean of the UTSA College of Business from 2004 to 2012.
+Dr. Lynda Y. de la Viña is the director of the Center for Global Entrepreneurship and the Peter Flawn Professor of Entrepreneurship and Economics.
+De la Viña served as the dean of the UTSA College of Business from 2004 to 2012.
 She was the first Hispanic and female dean of a business school in the UT System.
 As dean she created and developed the Center for Innovation and Technology Entrepreneurship in coordination with the College of Engineering.
-Prior to UTSA she served as associate dean of the School of Professional Studies; developed and led the Division of Business and Management and chair of the Department of Finance and International Business at Johns Hopkins University.
+Prior to UTSA she served as associate dean of the School of Professional Studies; developed and led the Division of Business and Management (Carey School of Business, 2007) and chaired the Department of Finance and International Business at Johns Hopkins University.

-In 1998, she was a presidential appointee to the U.S. Department of Treasury and served as Deputy Assistant Secretary for Economic Policy until 2001.
-Although her work portfolio was expansive dealing with domestic and international economic policy issues, she led Treasury teams on issues of personal commitment such as financial literacy, entrepreneurship development and U.S.-Mexico border development.
+In 1998, she was appointed by President Clinton to the U.S. Department of the Treasury and served as Deputy Assistant Secretary for Economic Policy until 2001.
+Although her work portfolio was expansive dealing with domestic and international economic policy issues, she led Treasury teams on issues of personal commitment in financial literacy, entrepreneurship development and U.S.-Mexico border development.
 She led the team from the National Economic Council and U.S. Treasury to form, via Executive Order, the President's Task Force on the Economic Development of the Southwest Border.

-De la Viña co-founded two companies - Nightwave Records in Los Angeles, CA and Operational Technologies Corporation (OpTech) in San Antonio, TX.
-Under her tenure on the Board of Directors, OpTech rose from a small incubator operation in downtown San Antonio to one of the largest minority-owned businesses in San Antonio.
-OpTech specializes world-wide in information systems, secure communications and biotechnology with operations in Mexico and the U.S. She continues to serve on the Board of Directors of OpTech.
+De la Viña has co-founded several companies including Operational Technologies Corporation (OpTech) in San Antonio, TX.
+Under her tenure on the Board of Directors, OpTech rose from a small incubator operation in downtown San Antonio to one of the largest minority-owned businesses in San Antonio and currently includes OpTech de Mexico.
+She is dedicated to entrepreneurship and has formed new ventures including Pronucleotine Biotechnologies in San Antonio.

-De la Viña received her master's and doctorate in economics from Rice University and her bachelor's in government and economics from UT-Pan American.
+De la Viña received her master's and doctorate in economics from Rice University and her bachelor's from UT-Pan American.
 She also did graduate work at Columbia University.
-She was the first Mexican-American woman to receive a Ph.D. in economics in the United States and the first Mexican-American woman at the secretarial level of The U.S. Treasury.
+She was the first Mexican-American woman to receive a Ph.D. in economics in the United States and the first Mexican-American woman at the secretarial policy level at the U.S. Treasury.